-For the Harrogate area, there were 136 RTCs.
+For the Harrogate area, there was 136 RTCs.
 The distribution of these can be seen at Figure 12.
-These were distributed fairly evenly throughout the area, with the majority being on major routes.
-Of these, 12 were RTCs involving large vehicles, 14 were multiple vehicle incidents, and 110 were single small vehicles.
+These are distributed fairly evenly throughout the area, with the majority being on major routes.
+Of these, 12 were RTCs involving large vehicles, 14 were multiple vehicle incidents and 110 were single small vehicles.

 5 incidents classified as water rescue incident were recorded in the Harrogate area.
 The distribution of these can be seen at Figure 13.
 Of these, 4 were in moving water and one was still or shallow water.
-Crews spent an average of 10 minutes 39 seconds at these incidents.
+Crews spent an average of 10 minutes 39 secs at these incidents.

-During the 5-year period, there were 554 fire incidents in the Harrogate area which we classify as potential risk to life.
-Of these, 218 were residential, 24 were 'persons reported' incidents, 94 were vehicle fires, and 62 were in commercial, retail, industrial or public assembly premises.
+During the 5-year period, there were 554 incidents of fire in the Harrogate area which we classify as potential risk to life.
+Of these, 218 were residential, 24 were persons reported incidents, 94 were vehicle fires, and 62 were in commercial, retail, industrial or public assembly premises.